 Breath keeps every singer busy.
 ‘How can I make my breath last longer?’ is one of the most asked questions in my coaching practice.
 Singers of all levels can come to me for advice on breathing and breath support.
 Once you dare to release the breath, the link connecting all the other elements of singing, then singing just happens.

 Do you need to inhale in a special way to sing?
 What is good use of breath support?
 How can you take a new breath quickly?
 Does the breath affect vibrato?
-These are some of the questions I answer in my book Sing The Way You Laugh.
+These are some of the questions.
 The book is enriched with dozens of practical tips and 67 concrete exercises that can help you understand the answers.

 The questions are divided into six themes: singing from the flow of breath, the right conditions for good singing, breath support and the flowing breath, on resonance and register transitions, breath and text, breath and emotion.

 I hope that it makes people enthusiastic about singing, even those who have lost the sense of enjoyment.
 Ultimately the craft of singing serves what it really is about: in singing we express who we are, and that is what moves people.

 Read some excerpts from SING THE WAY YOU LAUGH>>